-- Transit-Supportive Corridor Policies: Pierce County, City of Tacoma, and university plans support transit-friendly development downtown and immediately along Pacific Avenue/SR 7.
-Outside of Downtown, plans are not supportive of transit-friendly development beyond the first one or two blocks.
-Proposed updates to the plan that applies to much of the corridor outside of Tacoma would increase minimum densities. - Supportive Zoning Near Transit Stations: Base commercial and mixed-use zoning in downtown Tacoma supports development at Low to Medium-Low densities per FTA benchmarks for a CBD area, but with design feature bonuses or transfer of development rights, densities in the Medium-High to High range are permitted.
-Elsewhere, allowed densities are in the Medium-High to High range within the first block or two of the corridor, with residential densities in the Medium-Low range beyond. - Tools to Implement Land Use Policies: Incentives for transit-oriented development (TOD) include height bonuses in Tacoma for transit-supportive features, a regional transfer of development rights program, and a regional TOD fund.
+- Transit-Supportive Corridor Policies: Pierce County, the City of Tacoma, and university plans support transit-friendly development downtown and immediately along Pacific Avenue/SR 7.
+Outside of downtown, plans are not supportive of transit-friendly development beyond the first one or two blocks.
+Draft updates to the plan that applies to much of the corridor outside of the City of Tacoma would increase minimum densities. - Supportive Zoning Near Transit Stations: Base commercial and mixed-use zoning in downtown Tacoma supports development at Low to Medium-Low densities per FTA benchmarks, but with design feature bonuses or transfer of development rights (TDR), densities in the Medium-High to High range are permitted.
+Elsewhere, allowed densities are in the Medium-High to High range within one or two blocks on either side of the corridor, but residential densities behind that are less dense, in the Medium-Low range. - Tools to Implement Land Use Policies: Incentives for transit-oriented development (TOD) include height bonuses in Tacoma for transit-supportive features, a regional TDR program, and a regional TOD fund.
 The City of Tacoma has engaged the development community through requests for joint development proposals, one-on-one meetings, and technical assistance.
 Pierce County has undertaken extensive outreach to update its community plan for much of the corridor.